mrkjhsn/City-of-Scottsdale-DUI-Concentrations/README.md

 #### Further Things to Consider:
 1. Correlate DUI counts with times of the day.
-2. Are specific streets and intersections associated with DUIs at certain times of day?
-3. Is it possible to graphically show a cluster map of the count associated with streets and intersections?
-This doesn't seem possible based on the data provided at this time.
+2. ~~Is it possible to graphically show a cluster map of the count associated with streets and intersections?~~  This doesn't seem possible based on the data provided at this time.
 For instance Hayden Rd. runs from 15000 in the north to 1000 in the South.
 If a citation occurs in eiher of those locations it will appear as 1XXX.